Has New Zealand Telecom Become the Perfect Stock?

 No stock is a sure thing, but some stocks are a lot closer to perfect than others.
 By looking for the perfect stock, you'll go a long way toward improving your investing prowess and learning how to separate out the best investments from the rest.

-Add New Zealand Telecomto My Watchlist, which can find all of our Foolish analysis on it and all your other stocks.
+Click here to add New Zealand Telecom to My Watchlist, which can find all of our Foolish analysis on it and all your other stocks.